If you have questions about postpartum sex, you are in the right place.

-Start with positions that do not cause deep penetration as this could irritate your cervix and lead to increased sexual discomfort.
+Start with positions that do not involve deep penetration as these positions could irritate your cervix and lead to increased sexual discomfort.

 If your vagina has not adequately healed from your delivery, you will definitely experience pain with intercourse.

 This is especially true if you required stitches, as these need 4-6 weeks to heal.
-Your doctor will examine the lacerations at your postpartum visit to ensure that everything is healing properly.
+Your doctor will examine the lacerations at your postpartum visit to ensure that everything is healing appropriately.

 Postpartum depression (PPD) can also manifest in a variety of ways including painful intercourse.

 It can be very difficult to differentiate normal postpartum changes from postpartum depression but if you have experienced any of the following symptoms, you should speak with your healthcare provider and seek help ASAP.

 Here are common symptoms of PPD.